 Stock exchanges in Middle Eastern countries like Qatar and Abu Dhabi are closed on Friday and open on Sunday.
 The Tehran Stock Exchange in Iran is open Saturday through Wednesday and closed Thursday and Friday.

-The Malaysia Stock Exchange is open 30 hours per week which is average.
+The Tokyo Stock Exchange is open 25 hours per week which is average.
 Most stock exchanges are open 25 to 35 hours per week with 5 days of trading per week.
 There are several exchanges that are only open 4 days per week and one exchange that is only open 2 days per week.
 The Deutsche Börse is open more than any other stock exchange.

 Limited trading hours help to reduce volatility in stock prices but also limits the liquidity of stocks.
 When trading hours are shorter more news reports and earnings reports are published while the markets are closed.
 As a result, investors have more time to process new information and general make fewer knee-jerk reactions.
 Read more about how trading hours vary around the world.

-Does Daylight Saving Time Affect the Malaysia Stock Exchange?
+Does Daylight Saving Time Affect the Tokyo Stock Exchange?

-Bursa Malaysia follows the Asia/Kuala_Lumpur timezone which does not observe Daylight Saving Time.
-The timezone offset is GMT+08:00 for the entire year.
+Japan Exchange Group follows the Asia/Tokyo timezone which does not observe Daylight Saving Time.
+The timezone offset is GMT+09:00 for the entire year.

 Learn More: Our Reading List